Preserve and enhance the surface of your work with Mayco and Duncan’s Dipping Clear Glazes.

 Clear glaze forms an impervious barrier that protects against liquids, dirt and abrasion.

 Container should be kept tightly closed when not in use.
 Store in a cool, dry place away from heat and vibration.
 Mixing with a power mixer is required prior to first use (hardware/paint stores offer many drill mounted mixer attachments).
 Mix for 6-8 minutes.
 Using a DuPont M-50 viscosity cup or NT-CLR, check viscosity for our recommended viscosity range of 19-22 seconds.
 If glaze is too thin, remix for an additional 2-3 minutes and re-measure the viscosity.
 If too thick, add distilled water in 1/2 cup increments.
 Remix and retest.
 For best dipping results and operational efficiency use of a dipping container 24” to 30” deep, holding 15 to 30 gallons of glaze.

-All Mayco Dipping Clear glazes are AP Non-Toxic, Food Safe and Dinnerware Safe, when used according to manufacturer’s directions.
+All Mayco and Duncan Dipping Clear glazes are AP Non-Toxic, Food Safe and Dinnerware Safe, when used according to the manufacturer’s directions.

 Clear glazes are glass coatings used to completely seal the ware (decorated or undecorated, making the ware impervious to liquids.
 They are also used to boost the brilliance of the underlying color.